-The applicant currently owns and operates a cannabis manufacturing and distribution facility, Se7en Leaf, in Costa Mesa - which was approved in 2018 under Measure X. Se7en Leaf has been operating since 2018.
+The applicant has partnered with an existing cannabis manufacturing and distribution facility located in Costa Mesa, Josh D. Farms - which was approved in 2018 pursuant to Measure X and has been operating since 2019.
 There are no active Code Enforcement cases at the Measure X facility.